 We're rated ' Excellent ' on Trustpilot

-One off events are super special occasions, but if you are running one, you also have to be especially careful.
+One off events are special and thrilling; but if you are running one, you also have to be especially careful.

-• 80,000 people require hospital treatment over the Christmas period for accidents (NHS)
+• 80,000 people require hospital treatment over the year for accidents at events (NHS).

-• 8% of those aged 16-24 have had to make a trip to A&E during the festive season (National Accident Helpline)
+• 8% of those aged 16-24 have had to make a trip to A&E during the winter season for an accident (National Accident Helpline).

-• More than 1 in 40 people have suffered an electric shock due to badly wired Christmas lights (National Accident Helpline)
+• More than 1 in 40 people have suffered an electric shock due to badly wired decorative lights!
+(National Accident Helpline).

-• 3.7 million people have spilled a drink on someone else (National Accident Helpline)
+• 3.7 million people have admitted to spilling a drink on someone else (National Accident Helpline).

-• … and 3.6 million have fallen at a work Christmas party (National Accident Helpline)
+• 3.6 million have fallen at a work party (National Accident Helpline).

 Do I need insurance for my one off event?

-A private party carries just as many risks as a party or club event held for members of the public.
-A guest could trip and injure themselves, expensive equipment could be damaged, or the buffet could trigger a bout of festive food poisoning.
-It doesn’t really matter where the venue is – if you’re responsible for the party, then you’re responsible for any problems.
+A private party carries just as many risks as a festival or club event held for members of the public.
+A guest could trip and injure themselves, expensive equipment could be damaged, or the buffet could trigger a bout of food poisoning.
+It doesn’t really matter where the venue is – if you’re responsible for the party, then you’re responsible for the problems.

-You should also consider public liability insurance even if you’re hosting a private party at an external venue.
-Whilst your venue should have adequate insurance cover, so should you.
-If you or a guest damages the venue or accidentally hurts a member of staff, then as the event host you would be personally liable for costs incurred if you didn’t have adequate insurance.
+You should consider public liability insurance even if you’re hosting a private party at an external venue.
+Whilst your venue will have their own adequate insurance cover, so should you.
+If a guest damages the venue or accidentally hurts a member of staff, then as the organiser is be personally liable for costs incurred.
+Event insurance is necessary to cover the financial risks of hosting a party.

 What insurance do I need for my one off event?